romilshah525/Covid19/README.md

 ## Getting Started

-Fork and clone the repository [Covid19](https://github.com/romilshah525/Covid19) to get started.
+[Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the repository [Covid19](https://github.com/romilshah525/Covid19) and clone it to your local machine to get started.
 Active internet connection is required for dynamic data fetching requests.

 ## Learnings:
 - Effectively visualize the data.